article

 Alternative fuels

-Earlier this year, we gathered leading US cement producers, fuel suppliers and other interested parties to discuss alternative fuels utilisation.
+We gathered leading US cement producers, fuel suppliers and other interested parties to discuss alternative fuels utilisation.
 To put it bluntly, we wanted to discuss why the US is behind when it comes to burning waste fuels.

 To help us understand the challenges and opportunities of alternative fuel in US cement, we were joined by: